popgenDK/seqAfrica_bushpigs/ROH/README.md

 ## Steps

-Before you run the pipeline, please preprocess your SNP data, like quality control or data filtering.
-Then please generate the PLINK files (ver 1.9.0, with `--make-bed`), like `/path/to/preprocessed/bfile.bed` (and other suffixes).
+Before running the pipeline, you may want to preprocess your SNP data, like quality control or data filtering.

+Please generate the input files for this pipeline using PLINK (ver 1.9.0, with `--make-bed`).
+Output should be files like `/path/to/preprocessed/bfile.bed` (and other suffixes).

-Then please select the individuals in which you're interested.
-It should be in `.fam` (PLINK) format, like `/path/to/target/individual/list/xxx.fam`
+Please provide a list of individuals which you're interested in.
+It should be in `.fam` (PLINK) format, like `/path/to/target/individual/list/xxx.fam`.
+Make sure the **FID and IID should be the same**.

-Then please run as following steps:
+Then please run ROH by following steps:

 **(NOTE: please check the plink parameters in `.sh` scripts, or modify plotting parameters in R scripts if they don't fit your data well.)**